zkFold/smart-wallet-prover/README.md

 This repository houses the server for generating zero-knowledge proofs for ZK based smart wallet by [zkFold](https://zkfold.io/).

-## OpenApi documentation
+## API documentation

-Endpoints made available by server are specified [here](./web/openapi/api.yaml).
+Endpoints made available by server are specified [here](https://wallet-prover.zkfold.io/docs).